Rouast-Labs/vitallens-python/README.md

 This sample is kindly provided by the [VitalVideos](http://vitalvideos.org) dataset.

-### Example: Use VitalLens API to estimate vitals from a video file
+### Use VitalLens API to estimate vitals from a video file

 ```python
 from vitallens import VitalLens, Method